iTwin/pcf/README.md

 * Dynamic Schema
     * Only Primitive EC Properties can be added to DMO.ecElement/ecRelationship.
 They cannot be deleted once added.
 * Loaders
-    * Loader is persisted as a Repository Link element in your iModel.
+    * Loader is recorded as a Repository Link element in your iModel.
     * Currently supported loaders: JSON, XLSX, SQLite Loader.
-* Codes
-    * Neither itwin-connector-framework nor pcf support Code reuse as of now. (e.g. inserting an element with the same Code as previously deleted element will fail)
 * "Too Many Requests"
     * If you saw this message - "Requests are sent too frequent.
 Sleep for 60 seconds", it means your registered Client ID should probably be upgraded due to rate limiting, otherwise your job will be slowed down with a slight chance of failing.